SovereignShop/plexus/README.md

     (export "test.glb"))
 ```

 Obviously there is a lot of code duplication here.
-After providing the profile for the inner and outer forms,
+After providing the cross section for the inner and outer forms,
 the transformations we apply to each are equivalent.
 We can get rid of that duplication by only providing one
 transforming both cross sections with each segment: